 Pages that reference this post in the Digitalfire Reference Library:

-Copper Carbonate Basic, G3806C - Cone 6 Clear Fluid-Melt transparent glaze, GBMF Glaze Melt Fluidity - Ball Test, Two bases, 2% copper additions.
-Which is the better transparent?, Transparent Glazes
+Copper Carbonate Basic, G3806C - Cone 6 Clear Fluid-Melt transparent glaze, GBMF Glaze Melt Fluidity - Ball Test, Two base clear glazes with 2% copper: One is bubbling and one is not.

 This post is one of thousands found in the Digitalfire Reference Database.
 Most are part of a timeline maintained by Tony Hansen.
 You can search that timeline on the home page of digitalfire.com.